programmeddeath1/custom_yolov5_npu_rk3588_orangepi/README.md

   ![image](https://github.com/programmeddeath1/custom_yolov5_npu_rk3588/assets/44861370/1d7264bd-dbcd-47d7-9167-6450e8906ad2)

   e) We will now convert the onnx model to rknn.
-     Enter /rknpu2/examples/rknn_yolov5_demo_v5/convert_rknn_demo/yolov5  directory and modify onnx2rknn.py.
+    Enter /rknpu2/examples/rknn_yolov5_demo/convert_rknn_demo/yolov5  directory and modify onnx2rknn.py.
 You can open this with the docker option in vscode left menu.
-Check your rknn_host_docker container and navigate to onnx2rknn.py
+Check your rknn_host_docker container and navigate to onnx2rknn.py.
+    Move your converted best.onnx model to this folder

   ![image](https://github.com/programmeddeath1/custom_yolov5_npu_rk3588/assets/44861370/09ecafc6-72a1-494e-9a3e-b69398593f36)